Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 Don’t Pretend to Be Someone You Are Not

 A huge red flag during the tech diligence process is to avoid presenting yourself as someone you are not.
-There is no fake-it-till-you-make-it in a technical due diligence.
+There is no fake-it-till-you-make-it in technical due diligence.

 The whole point of passing a tech due diligence process is to gain the trust of the investors and possible acquisition partners.
 Honesty is the best policy!

 Address your skeletons in the closet proactively, or, if it isn’t possible to address this very quickly, at least share ideas on how you plan to fix them.
-Even more important is to do deliver on these plans, as in some cases investments would be divided in tranches, where some tranches would be tied to the resolution of some of the identified problems (e.g. unit tests, or some architectural availability or scalability problems).
+Even more important is to do deliver on these plans, as in some cases investments would be divided into tranches, where some tranches would be tied to the resolution of some of the identified problems (e.g. unit tests, or some architectural availability or scalability problems).

 Prepare for These Typical Questions

-- “Which changes would you apply to your current architecture if you had to scale from now (transactions / requests) 2x, 10x, 100x?”
+- “Which changes would you apply to your current architecture if you had to scale from now (transactions/requests) 2x, 10x, 100x?”

 - “Can you explain the reasoning behind the choice of XY?
-Why didn’t you [make / buy] it?
+Why didn’t you [make/buy] it?

 - “Can you describe your role and responsibilities as CTO”